In Blackjack surrender sounds like a loss, but if you know when to surrender, it’s actually one of the smartest moves you can make.

 When Las Vegas casinos realised their Blackjack early surrender rule gave the player too much of an advantage, they created a less generous version called late surrender.
 This version is exactly the same except for when the dealer’s up card is an Ace.

-In this scenario, you do not have the option to surrender until the dealer has peeked i.e. looked at their face down card to check if it’s worth 10 and therefore gives the dealer Blackjack.
+In this scenario, you do not have the option to surrender until the dealer has peeked i.e. looked at their face down card to check if it is a card with a blackjack value of 10 and therefore gives the dealer Blackjack.
 Late surrender is 3 times less beneficial to the player than early surrender because in situations where you would otherwise have surrendered early, you now lose to Blackjack before you were even offered the chance to fold your hand.

 Surrendering is the very first decision you take, before you consider insurance and then when to split in Blackjack , double down, hit or stand.
 Surrendering is such a simple player rule – you do or you don’t – that the only factor to consider is when.